mwpowellhtx/Ellumination.Collections/README.md

 ### Bidirectionals Refactored

-We refactored the `BidirectionalList` to the `Kingdom.Collections.Generic` namespace instead of `Kingdom.Collections` where it was before.
+We refactored the `BidirectionalList` to the `Ellumination.Collections.Generic` namespace instead of `Ellumination.Collections` where it was before.

 We also added a `BidirectionalDictionary` in addition to the `BidirectionalList`.
 This operates along similar lines as the list except that your *Add* and *Remove* callbacks accept both a *key* as well as the *value*.